shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 [make this more bath time sounding]

 “It wasn’t an army, it was an elite team of assassin cats, and they came for mommy’s head.
-Because you know, I was the chief’s wife at the time.
-This was back when daddy was still alive.
+Because you know, mommy is a very important wolf.
+This was back when daddy was still chief.

-These cat assassins were trained in war, and had killed before.
+“These cat assassins were trained in war, and had killed before.
 So many before.
 And they were led by none other, than the ferocious Pantrinome!
 Pantrinome was the fiercest of cats.
 She could jump at you from the shadows, stab you through the heart, and slip away before anyone knew what was happening.
 And she was so silent, you couldn’t hear her coming.”

 The wolf pups hugged each other and trembled, looking behind them to see anything in the shadows.

 “But, she was also the prettiest cat, too.
 Like, the most beautiful.
-She had fur the color of reeds, hair the color of red wine, and the very *tip* of her tail looked like she had dabbed it in blood.
+She had fur the color of reeds, hair the color of red wine, and the very *tip* of her tail looked like it had been dabbed in blood.

-She found me, in my room.
+“She found me, in my room.
 I had just given birth to you all, you all had just come into the world.
 And the very first thing you saw, when you opened your little eyes, was me, of course.
 But after that, do you know what the very first thing your cute little eyes saw?”

 “What?”
 They said in unison.